bloominstituteoftechnology/node-api4-project/README.md

     | POST   | /api/register | Creates a user from { username, password } in the `request body`, responds with newly created user. |
     | POST   | /api/login    | Checks { username, password } in the `request body`, responds with a welcome message.               |

-- [ ] Deploy your app to [Heroku](https://heroku.com).
-The link to the deployed API is your submission deliverable
+- [ ] **OPTIONALLY** deploy your app to [Heroku](https://heroku.com).
+The link to the repo on Github is your actual submission deliverable.

 ### Important Notes

-- You can make the API return totally hardcoded responses for the requests from clients (no database).
+- You can make the API return totally hard-coded responses for the requests from clients (no database).
 - Alternatively you can use an in-memory array to persist users and act as a database, and build database helpers that interact with the users array.
 - If you persist users in an array database, know that storing passwords in plain text is a very bad practice from a security standpoint.